-U.S. FAA identifies new risk on Boeing 737 MAX
+U.S. regulator cites new flaw on grounded Boeing 737 MAX

 The world’s largest planemaker has been working on the upgrade for a stall-prevention system known as MCAS since a Lion Air crash in Indonesia in October, when pilots were believed to have lost a tug of war with software that repeatedly pushed the nose down.

-A second deadly crash in March in Ethiopia also involved MCAS, together killing 346 people.
+A second deadly crash in March in Ethiopia also involved MCAS.
+The two accidents killed a total of 346 people.

 “On the most recent issue, the FAA’s process is designed to discover and highlight potential risks.
 The FAA recently found a potential risk that Boeing must mitigate,” the FAA said in the statement emailed to Reuters.
 “The FAA will lift the aircraft’s prohibition order when we deem it is safe to do so.”